OdinProjectAssignmentsByPW80/javascript-basics_project-calculator/README.md

 2. The delete button allows the user to modify answers as well as their input;
 3. When evaluating sequential operations (without using the equals button) dividing by zero does not generate an error message.
 Instead, the zero is ignored and the next operation is performed between the initial number and the subsequent number.

-The second issue is present in the [linked exemplar](https://g-o-t-w.github.io/calculator-app/).
+The second issue is present in the linked exemplar ([above](#example-link)).
 Additionally, this example appends input digits to answers after the equals button has been pressed.

 This is not a judgment on another student's project but rather a probable indicator for the level of expected outcomes.